tkreyche/I75W-Raymarine-Autopilot/README.md

 Retry logic is used for the wireless LAN connection and for the websocket connection to the Signal K server.
 Common configuration items are in a secrets.py file, so the main code file doesn't need to be edited, unless the display size or other significant changes are made.

+Runs on single core, there is plenty of headroom.

+Performance flags available.

 # Installation
 xxxxx